 Almost a decade ago, I got the first conscious glimpse of my core wounding “Not Welcome, Not Wanted, Not Important”.
 I was at Harbin Hot Springs in CA shortly after my very first HAI Level 3 program.
 I was hanging out with some of the other participants from HAI and we were getting a seriously cold response from the residents at Harbin.
 We were too happy, too loud, too much for them.
 Three of us went into the 4-person sauna and were talking.

 One of the residents stuck her head in and huffily asked how long we were going to be.
 We told her we were going to be a while but said she was welcome to join us.
-She declined (no, it was not the same woman).
+She declined.
 We continued our conversation.
 About 5 minutes later she asked again how long we were going to be.
 We gave her the same answer and again invited her to join us.
 This time she did, but she spent the entire time bitching about how much she hated when HAI had workshops there and how disruptive she found us.
 She filled the sauna with negativity until we left.

 I had been through a challenging weekend and there had been a lot of tears.
 That evening, I had tried to get a single room, but only the dorm was available.
 So, in an effort to be kind to the others in the room (I snore when I’ve been crying), I took the only bunk of the first floor, next to the door – something I would usually not do since it feels unsafe to me to have people coming and going by my bed as I sleep.